trigger-corp/Forge-Documentation/source/modules/request.rst

  * username
  * files (Mobile only, see :ref:`forge.file <modules-file>`)

+.. important:: If you wish to send complex JavaScript objects with ``request.ajax``, you must encode them as JSON first.

 Error values (see :ref:`error callback docs <forge-features-api-error>` for more detail):
  * ``type``: ``"UNAVAILABLE"``
  * ``subtype``: ``"NO_INTERNET_CONNECTION"`` No internet connection is currently available (on iOS it is required you inform the user of this if it impacts their current experience).